heyJobel/statisticallyrelevant.com/content/authors/jobel/_index.md

 ---

+## Why Should My Business Decisions be Driven by Data?

+One of my favourite quotes is by Bernard Marr - "Those companies that view data as a strategic asset and develop robust data and analytics strategies are the ones that will succeed in this new data-driven world."

+I believe this to be completely true and we have never been in a better position than we are in right now to take advantage of data in all our business processes - including decision making.

+When you nurture and develop analytics within your organisation, you can eventually cultivate an environment that promotes a sense of curiosity in the organisation that is also backed up by facts and data.

+---

 ## So Who Am I and Why Am I Qualified To Talk About This?

-My name is Joleen Belinda Bothma (aka Jobel) and I first learnt about data science towards the end of my undergrad.
+My name is Joleen Bothma and I first learnt about data science towards the end of my undergrad.
 Fast forward to today and I have a Masters Degree in Statistics and an absolute thirst for knowledge for all things 'data science'.

 During all my years at university I have always been more interested in how to apply concepts and analyse data rather than proving theorems.
-There is nothing more satisfying than taking a csv file with thousands (or even hundreds of thousands) of lines of data and turning that into beautiful charts or meaningful models that solves problems and answers questions that actually mean something to me or my community.
+There is nothing more satisfying than taking a csv file with thousands (or even hundreds of thousands) of lines of data and turning that into beautiful charts or meaningful models that solves problems and answers questions that actually mean something to me or move a business closer to their strategic goals.